-the course of the time-of-flight, leading to the appearance of scattering halos [17].
+In this article, we engineer the collisions between atomic ensembles in a multiple 1D collider, using an out-of-equilibrium Bose-Einstein condensate (BEC) of Rb released from an optical lattice.
+The collisions occur through s-wave scattering, between the discrete momentum components of the BEC, in the course of the time-of-flight (TOF), leading to the appearance of scattering halos [19].
 Through accurate control of the lattice phase and amplitude, we show that it is possible to engineer the dynamics of the BEC in the lattice before the release, and tailor the wavefunction of the atoms after release and expansion, in order to selectively enhance the collision processes between specific momentum components of the BEC.
 We can thus produce quantized scattering halos from collisions with a chosen relative and/or center-of-mass (c-o-m) momentum.